What trends are there in the literature? Literary directions (theoretical material)

 1) “senior” symbolists (V. Bryusov, K. Balmont, D. Merezhkovsky, Z. Gippius, F. Sologub

-and others), who debuted in the 1890s;
+and others), which debuted in the 1890s;

-The image-symbol is fundamentally polysemantic and contains the prospect of an unlimited deployment of meanings.
-This trait of his was repeatedly emphasized by the symbolists themselves: “A symbol is only a true symbol when it is inexhaustible in its meaning” (Vyach.
-Ivanov); “A symbol is a window to infinity” (F. Sologub).
+The image-symbol is fundamentally polysemantic and contains the prospect of limitless development of meanings.
+This feature of his was repeatedly emphasized by the symbolists themselves: “A symbol is only a true symbol when it is inexhaustible in its meaning” (Vyach.
+Ivanov); “The symbol is a window to infinity” (F. Sologub).

-ACMEISM(from Greek. act- the highest degree of something, flowering power, peak) - a modernist literary trend in Russian poetry of the 1910s.
+ACMEISM(from Greek act- the highest degree of something, blooming power, peak) - a modernist literary movement in Russian poetry of the 1910s.
 Representatives: S. Gorodetsky, early A. Akhmatova, JI.
-Gumilyov, O. Mandelstam.
-The term "acmeism" belongs to Gumilyov.
-The aesthetic program was formulated in Gumilyov's articles "The Legacy of Symbolism and Acmeism", Gorodetsky's "Some Currents in Modern Russian Poetry" and Mandelstam's "Morning of Acmeism".
+Gumilev, O. Mandelstam.
+The term “Acmeism” belongs to Gumilyov.
+The aesthetic program was formulated in the articles by Gumilyov “The Heritage of Symbolism and Acmeism”, Gorodetsky “Some Trends in Modern Russian Poetry” and Mandelstam “The Morning of Acmeism”.

-Acmeism stood out from symbolism, criticizing its mystical aspirations for the “unknowable”: “Among the Acmeists, the rose again became good in itself, with its petals, smell and color, and not with its conceivable similarities with mystical love or anything else” (Gorodetsky) .
-Acmeists proclaimed the liberation of poetry from symbolist impulses to the ideal, from the ambiguity and fluidity of images, complicated metaphor; talked about the need to return to the material world, the subject, the exact meaning of the word.
-Symbolism is based on the rejection of reality, and the acmeists believed that one should not abandon this world, one should look for some values in it and capture them in their works, and do this with the help of accurate and understandable images, and not vague symbols.
+Acmeism stood out from symbolism, criticizing its mystical aspirations towards the “unknowable”: “With the Acmeists, the rose again became good in itself, with its petals, smell and color, and not with its conceivable likenesses with mystical love or anything else” (Gorodetsky) .
+The Acmeists proclaimed the liberation of poetry from symbolist impulses towards the ideal, from polysemy and fluidity of images, complicated metaphors; they talked about the need to return to the material world, the object, the exact meaning of the word.
+Symbolism is based on rejection of reality, and the Acmeists believed that one should not abandon this world, one should look for some values in it and capture them in their works, and do this with the help of precise and understandable images, and not vague symbols.

-In 1909, in Italy, the poet F. Marinetti published the Futurist Manifesto.
+In 1909, in Italy, the poet F. Marinetti published the “Manifesto of Futurism.”
 The main provisions of this manifesto: the rejection of traditional aesthetic values and the experience of all previous literature, bold experiments in the field of literature and art.
-As the main elements of futuristic poetry, Marinetti calls "courage, audacity, rebellion."
-In 1912, the Russian futurists V. Mayakovsky, A. Kruchenykh, V. Khlebnikov created their manifesto "Slap in the face of public taste".
-They also sought to break with traditional culture, welcomed literary experimentation, sought to find new means speech expressiveness(proclamation of a new free rhythm, loosening of syntax, destruction of punctuation marks).
+Marinetti names “courage, audacity, rebellion” as the main elements of futurist poetry.
+In 1912, Russian futurists V. Mayakovsky, A. Kruchenykh, and V. Khlebnikov created their manifesto “A Slap in the Face of Public Taste.”
+They also sought to break with traditional culture, welcomed literary experiments, and sought to find new means speech expressiveness(proclamation of a new free rhythm, loosening of syntax, destruction of punctuation marks).
 At the same time, Russian futurists rejected fascism and anarchism, which Marinetti declared in his manifestos, and turned mainly to aesthetic problems.
-They proclaimed a revolution of form, its independence from content (“what is important is not what, but how”) and the absolute freedom of poetic speech.
+They proclaimed a revolution of form, its independence from content (“it is not what is important, but how”) and the absolute freedom of poetic speech.

-2) "Association of Egofuturists" (I. Severyanin, I. Ignatiev and others);
+2) “Association of Ego-Futurists” (I. Severyanin, I. Ignatiev and others);

-3) "Mezzanine of poetry" (V. Shershenevich, R. Ivnev);
+3) “Mezzanine of Poetry” (V. Shershenevich, R. Ivnev);

 4) “Centrifuge” (S. Bobrov, N. Aseev, B. Pasternak).

-The most significant and influential group was the "Gilea": in fact, it was she who determined the face of Russian futurism.
-Its participants released many collections: "The Garden of Judges" (1910), "Slap in the Face of Public Taste" (1912), "Dead Moon" (1913), "Took" (1915).
+The most significant and influential group was “Gilea”: in fact, it was it that determined the face of Russian futurism.
+Its members released many collections: “The Judges’ Tank” (1910), “A Slap in the Face of Public Taste” (1912), “Dead Moon” (1913), “Took” (1915).

 Futurism began to disintegrate already in 1915-1916.